bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ***

-## Creating a Test Project with bUnit Template
+## Creating a test project with bUnit template

 To skip a few steps in the guide above, use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).
 The bUnit project template currently only works with the xUnit general-purpose testing framework, but other frameworks will be supported in the future.